 #3: Entry Door Replacement

-• Replacing an entry door in the winter works similarly to windows.
-A plastic tarp will be placed over the door to help prevent energy loss while the contractor works to replace the door.
+- Replacing an entry door in the winter works similarly to windows.
+The contractor will place a plastic tarp over the door to help prevent energy loss while working to replace the door.

-• Silicone caulking is used to ensure that it can withstand cold temperatures and properly seal around the door.
+- Contractors use silicone caulking to ensure it withstands cold temperatures and properly seals around the door.

 Get Energy-Efficient Exterior Upgrades this Winter